AkshayKapoor024/featured-projects/Schedulo/README.md

 - Effortlessly create and manage events
 - RSVP and collaborate in groups
 - Track participation and feedback
+- Admin Dashboard for Attendee and rsvp details
+- AI Based QR Ticket generation
+- Email Notification system for activity tracking and ticket download feature
+- Google calendar integration for event reminder
 - Provide modern utilities like QR check-ins, AI-based discovery, and friend-linked group management

 ---

 ## 💡 Idea & Project Summary
-**MeetEase** is a **full-stack MERN-based intelligent event platform** that combines clean UI, feature-rich UX, and AI-powered tools for a top-tier event management experience.
+**Schedulo** is a **full-stack MERN-based intelligent event platform** that combines clean UI, feature-rich UX, and AI-powered tools for a top-tier event management experience.

 > ✅ Whether it’s a small meetup or a large conference, MeetEase handles the entire flow: Event creation ➝ Invitations ➝ RSVPs ➝ Group participation ➝ Feedback ➝ Smart filters ➝ QR check-ins